Latent Guided Sampling for Combinatorial Optimization: Introduction

-More precisely, our contributions are summarized as follows. \begin{itemize} \item We introduce LGS-Net, a novel latent space model for Neural Combinatorial Optimization that requires neither labeled data nor a pretrained policy, learns a structured, instance-conditioned latent representation, and is supported by a rigorous mathematical framework. \item We propose LGS, a new inference scheme based on interacting MCMC, which jointly samples from the learned distribution while updating parameters via Stochastic Approximation.
-Moreover, we establish that its iterates form a joint time-inhomogeneous Markov Chain over the latent and solution spaces, converging to the desired target distribution. \item We empirically demonstrate that our approach sets a new state-of-the-art among RL-based CO methods, consistently outperforming existing techniques across diverse problem types, both with and without the augmentation trick. \end{itemize}
+More precisely, our contributions are summarized as follows. \begin{itemize} \item We introduce LGS-Net, a novel latent space model for Neural Combinatorial Optimization that does not require labeled data, learns a structured, instance-conditioned latent representation, and is supported by a rigorous mathematical framework. \item We propose LGS, a new inference scheme based on interacting MCMC, which jointly samples from the learned distribution while updating parameters via Stochastic Approximation.
+Moreover, we establish that its iterates form a joint time-inhomogeneous Markov Chain over the latent and solution spaces, converging to the desired target distribution. \item We empirically show that our inference method is effective in low-budget regimes, where gradient-based approaches tend to slow down.
+Furthermore, we establish that it achieves state-of-the-art performance among NCO methods, consistently outperforming existing techniques across diverse problem types, both with and without the augmentation trick. \end{itemize}